cmu-lib/portfolio_workshop/content/introduction/bootcamp_overview.md

 The lifecycle model specifies, in broad terms, the distinct yet interconnected stages of a data-intensive research project; each stage involves a variety of more specific tasks and competencies, as represented in the following [graphic](https://www.colorado.edu/crdds/what-we-do/research-lifecycle) from the CRDDS website:

 ![Research Lifecycle Tasks](https://raw.githubusercontent.com/CU-Boulder-CRDDS/data_bootcamp/adds-finding-data-lesson/introduction/research_lifecycle_tasks.png)

+By attending the Bootcamp, our hope is that you will be empowered to navigate the research data lifecycle with respect to your own work, in a deliberate and intentional way.

+The different sessions of the Bootcamp address themselves to various stages of this research data lifecycle (italicized words correspond to the stage(s) of the research data lifecycle that the session will emphasize).

+* The first session, on **GitHub and GitHub Pages**, taught by CU Boulder Libraries' Map and Earth Sciences Librarian Phil White, will explore how you can use GitHub and GitHub pages as platforms to collaborate with others, and to share and disseminate your work (*Publish; Preserve*)
+* Our second session, on *Containerization with Docker*, taught by High Performance Computing Specialist Daniel Trahan, will discuss containerization as a strategy for ensuring the reproducibility of your analysis (*Develop; Preserve*)
+* Our third session, on **Finding and Evaluating Data**, taught by CRDDS data librarians Jordan Wrigley and Adi Ranganath, will present strategies for finding and evaluating data sources specific to your research needs (*Plan*)
+* Our fourth session, on **Data Analysis in R**, taught by Penn St. Lecturer and recent CU Boulder PhD alum Jacob Holster, will teach you how to get started using R and R Studio as a data analysis and visualization platform (*Develop*)
+* Our fifth session, on **Data Publishing and CU Scholar**, taught by CRDDS Scholarly Communication Librarian Melissa Cantrell and Director of Data and Scholarly Communication Services Andrew Johnson, will discuss best practices for data management and data archiving (*Plan; Publish; Preserve*)
+* Our sixth session, on **Data Ethics and the Social Context of Data**, taught by Digital Scholarship Librarian Nickoal Eichmann-Kalwara, examines the social embeddedness of data (and the implications of this embeddedness for applied researchers) through a case study of the United States census (*Plan; Develop; Publish; Preserve*)
+* Our seventh session, on **Data Analysis in Python**, taught by CRDDS Visualization Specialist Tim Dunn, will teach you how to get started using Python and Jupyter Notebooks as a data analysis and visualization platform (*Develop*).

+We will conclude the Bootcamp by discussing how you can continue your learning about the various topics introduced at the Bootcamp by participating in CRDDS programs and activities during the fall semester and beyond.
+We will also discuss the details of the Bootcamp microcredential, which you can earn by completing a small project that demonstrates your familiarity with the topics presented at the Bootcamp.